-Form the Supervisory Committee
+From the Supervisory Committee

 To begin, students will want to identify potential faculty they would like to work with on their thesis/project.
 The supervisory committee form outlines which faculty a student has chosen to work with and must be turned into their academic advisor.
-One member of the committee must be from a different discipline.
 The essential role of the supervisory committee is to provide feedback, guidance, and mentorship on the thesis/project while also approving the research subject and judging the student's final defense.